HaakonSvane/Icarus/src/preprocessing/README.md

 The modified tanh normalizer was again modified to yield an output range of \[-1, 1\].
 This results in a mean of 0 and points within one standard deviation at values around \[0.05, 0.05\].
-This new *modified modified* tanh normalizer (name pending) was used on all the data except for the RSI value which was divided 100 to clamp it to the same interval as the other variables.
+This new *modified modified* tanh normalizer (name pending) was used on all the data except for the RSI value which was divided by 100 to clamp it to the same interval as the other variables.

 ### Clustering
 In order to convert the time-series data to images of the same resolution, successive data points with the same label